- What does Kamado Nezuko mean in Japanese?

 - Nezuko & Urokodaki Sakonji

 - Nezuko & Uzui Tengen

 - Nezuko & Shinazugawa Sanemi

 - Nezuko’s Abilities and Powers

 Nezuko Kamado (竈門 禰豆子 Kamado Nezuko) is the deuteragonist (character who accompanies the protagonist) of Demon Slayer: Kimetsu no Yaiba.

 Nezuko is a demon and the younger sister of Tanjiro Kamado and one of the two remaining members of the Kamado family.
 Formerly a human, she has been attacked and transformed into a demon by Muzan Kibutsuji at the start of the Demon Slayer saga.

 What does Kamado Nezuko mean in Japanese?

-We discuss, in detail, the different theories as to where the name “Nezuko” comes from here.
+We discuss, in detail, the different theories as to where the name “Nezuko” comes from here and look specifially at the name kamado here.
 Basically, there are theories that the name “Nezuko” comes from a plant of the same name (鼠子which is “Japanese Arborvitae” in English) or that it comes from the “Sleepless Girl” (寝ず子).

 The actually name in Demon Slayer is written using different kanji characters as 禰豆子.
 These characters mean: